-The United States District Court for the Northern District of Texas has dismissed a claim for coverage under a directors and officers (D&O) liability policy, holding that the loss at issue did not arise from "a claim for a wrongful act," but rather only from a wrongful act on the part of the insured's president such that the loss was an uninsured first-party loss.
+The United States District Court for the Northern District of Texas has dismissed a claim for coverage under a D&O liability policy, holding that the loss at issue did not arise from "a claim for a wrongful act," but rather only from a wrongful act on the part of the insured's president such that the loss was an uninsured first-party loss.
 Am.
 Constr.
 Benefits Grp., LLC v.
 Zurich Am.
 Ins.
 Co., 2013 WL 1797942 (N.D.
 Tex.
 Apr.
 29, 2013).